Hands up if those New Year’s resolutions lasted as long as the chocolate you got for Christmas.

-Don’t worry, we’re not trying to play the guilt card here — we only want to let you know that we’re aware of the trials and temptations that the festive season can bring, and we’re on hand to help.
+Don’t worry, we’re not trying to play the guilt card here — we only want to let you know that we’re aware that a fitness journey can have peaks and troughs, and we’re on hand to help.

-One of the worst things you can do when it comes to making progress is to let things go stale.
-Keeping your training fresh with challenging new exercises won’t just give your body a workout, but your mind too.
-How many times have you coasted through the same arm day routine of bicep curl after bicep curl?
+One of the worst things you can do when it comes to progress is to let things go stale — challenging yourself with new exercises won’t just give your body a workout, but your mind too.

 Marc is a PureGym Insider — which means he’s a manager and personal trainer all rolled into one.
 His love for fitness and weight training started from going to the gym with his dad as a teenager, and he quickly became focused on bulking up.
 Over time, he’s learnt that above all, consistency is key.
 Check out his Instagram @marc_puregym to find out more about his journey, transformation, and for daily motivation.

 Danny is a semi-professional footballer, and part of the Myprotein family.
 He’s been into weight training for around 8 years, and has been a member at PureGym for two of them.
 Danny loves the outdoors and finding things to push him both mentally and physically.
 Follow him on Instagram @dannygibbons90 or check out his blog — www.dannygibbons.co.uk — for honest advice and motivation.

 10 unusual exercises to add to your workout